shashwata27/PathFinder_2020/README.md

 <img title="Pathfinder Logo" src="Images/pathfin.png" height=210 width=210>

+***1StandAlone.exe** Folder can be seperatedly downloaded to play/test the game.*
+- *No need to install python & encrypted data will be shown in console.*

 ### Pathfinding Algorithm:
 Astar algorithm is considered to be a _smart algorithm_ as it predicts the shortest path in each step, to find the acutal Shortest path.
 * Works by using the sum _F(n)_.